 ABC owns a parcel of land in Melbourne valued at $30 million.
 ABC has obtained planning approval to develop the land into an apartment tower.
-However, ABC has neither the means nor the expertise to undertake the development.
 In order to proceed with the development, ABC has entered into an arrangement with a developer, XYZ, under which XYZ has agreed to fund and oversee the development.

-Under the arrangement XYZ is entitled to have the build cost reimbursed plus 50% of the profit, while ABC is entitled to $30 million (i.e. the initial value of the land) plus 50% of the profit.
+Under the arrangement XYZ is entitled to be paid the build cost for the development plus 50% of the profit, while ABC is entitled to $30 million (i.e. the initial value of the land) plus 50% of the profit.
 The build cost is $80 million.
 The projected gross sale revenue upon sale of the developed apartments is $150 million.

 As the arrangement includes a payment other than a specified economic entitlement in percentage form, the integrity provision will apply to deem the taxpayer to have acquired 100%.
 However, this is subject to the Commissioner exercising his discretion to determine a lesser amount if it is appropriate to do so.
 The intent of the integrity provision is to encourage taxpayers to be more transparent on the economic entitlements obtained under the arrangement to enable the appropriate duty to be applied.
 It is not the intent to take a higher duty than the total benefits received.

-In the event that the taxpayer does not substantiate that the build cost is $80 million (i.e. does not substantiate that the build cost is not a profit sharing fee) or alternatively stays silent, on the facts of this matter, the Commissioner will still exercise his discretion and reduce the economic entitlement to 66.67%, being the maximum percentage of benefits that the taxpayer could be said to be entitled to under the arrangement when it was entered into.
-The figure of 66.67% reflects XYZ's percentage entitlement as follows:
+In the event that the taxpayer does not substantiate that the build cost is $80 million (i.e. does not substantiate that the build cost is not a profit-sharing fee) or stays silent on the facts of this matter, the Commissioner will still exercise his discretion and reduce the economic entitlement to 66.67%, being the maximum percentage of benefits that the taxpayer could be said to be entitled to under the arrangement when it was entered into.
+The figure of 66.67% reflects XYZ’s percentage entitlement as follows: